claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 specific technology being abused:

-* Passwords and authentication mechanisms: all authentication mechanisms can be used to enhance IPV as they are the single point of failure for attackers to get access to account and/or devices (and, once they have access to those, they can get further access to other accounts or devices).
+* Passwords and authentication mechanisms: all authentication mechanisms can be used to enhance IPV as they are the single point of failure used by attackers to get access to account and/or devices (and, once they have access to those, they can get further access to other accounts or devices).
 Attackers can use specialised tools (to be installed in devices) to record authentication mechanisms, they can coerce victims in order to get access to devices, and more.
-  They can also mount these attacks against fingerprints and biometric authentication mechanisms, 2-factor authentication devices and more.
+  They can also mount these attacks against fingerprints and biometric authentication mechanisms, 2-factor authentication devices/applications and more.
 * Media and private information: attackers can use the access to account/devices to gain access to media and private information.
 This media can later be used to bribe a victim, to humiliate them (by publicly posting it), to enhance harrassment and more.
-* Recovery of account mechanisms
+* Recovery of account mechanisms: as with authentication mechanisms, attackers can use 2-factor authentication devices or accounts to get access to other accounts.
-* Lack of blocking mechanisms and abuse of anonymous mechanisms:
+* Lack of blocking mechanisms and abuse of anonymous mechanisms: Often times attackers carry out abuse by:
-  * Contact through fake numbers
+  * Contacting through fake numbers
-  * Contact through fake accounts
+  * Contacting through fake accounts
-  * Open messages system of social media: anyone can send a DM, etc.
-  * Abuse of read-recipes: 'I know you read the message'
+  * Sending messages to applications that have a "open" chanel for receiving any message.
+  * Abusing of read-recipes to enhance control.
-  * Lack of proper UI for blocking
+  * Abusing the lack of blocking mechanisms.
-  * “Facebook is really a stalker’s paradise.”

 # Recommendations

+We list here some recommendations to stop this abuse:

 * Proper authentication systems: authentication mechanisms should provide:
   * A non deletable list of who has access to account/devices.